ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 ### Important Notice

 Lab structure from week 1 is used in task 1 and 2.
 If you face difficulties in setting up lab 1 network structure, refer to lab 1 manual here [TODO].
 Alternatively, you can perform task 2 using two virtual machines (one acting as a victim and other as server) in virtual box.
 However, instructions for this will not be provided and you'll have to implement on your own.
+This is a good option if you do not have a decent machine running a Linux and it avoids nested virtualization and the issues related to it.

 ## Grading